CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 - Researchers and students affiliated with Finnish higher education institutions (universities, universities of applied sciences)
 - Research institutes and their international collaborators.
 - Using CSC services requires you to [register a CSC account](../../accounts/index.md#getting-access).

-This manual introduces CSC's Sensitive Data (SD) services.
-To navigate the user guide, click on the topics in the boxes or the left-hand side of the page in the navigation bar.
-Next, browse the section using the table of contents on the right side of each page.
-The search tool is also available.

-SD Desktop and SD Connect undergo regular maintenance on the first Wednesday of every month, as scheduled on [CSC's research website](https://research.csc.fi/service-breaks).
-Please note that occasional urgent maintenance may also be required for technical or security reasons.
-In such cases, we will notify you via email.

-!!! info "Support"
-    **Do you have any questions?
-Would you like to discuss a specific project?**
-    Don't hesitate to [contact us](../../support/contact.md) (subject: Sensitive Data) or join the [CSC Research User Support Coffee - Every Wednesday at 14:00](https://ssl.eventilla.com/usersupportcoffee).
-    Our team is here to help, and we offer direct support.

 <div class="quick-links-container">
   <div class="quick-links-topic">